jannik-sdm/MolSim-WS25-GroupF/README.md

   brown_motion_avg_velocity: 0.1 # Average velocity to use in brownian motion
   cutoff_radius: 3.0 # Cutoff radius for LinkedCells simulations
   domain: [180, 90, 1] # Domain for LinkedCells simulations
   borders: [outflow,outflow,outflow,outflow,outflow,outflow] #Border Types for the 6 Borders of the Domain.
-Possible Border Types are: outflow, period, naive Reflection, reflection
+Possible Border Types are: outflow, periodic, naive Reflection, reflection
   dimension: 2D #2D or 3D Domain

 # Instructions to spawn particles